 It's good to see you again.
 Today we are going to work on how to handle problem behavior.
-Sometimes you can listen actively, express how you feel when your rights are being trampled on, try conflict resolution and still your teenager or child keeps doing something that is a big problem for you.
-Maybe it's not picking up their room, fighting with little brother, swearing around the house, not minding you What can you do?
+Sometimes you can listen actively, express how you feel when you're rights are being trampled on, try conflict resolution and still your teenager or child keeps doing something that is a big problem for you.
+Maybe it's not picking up their room, fighting with little brother, swearing around the house, not minding you.
+What can you do?
 That's what we are going to practice today.
 Before we get into it, I would like you to tell us your first name and tell us what is the nicest compliment you ever got.
 For example, someone might say, "My name is Joanne, and the nicest compliment I ever received was when my daughter told me I was the best mother in the world."
 I'll begin.
-My name is and the nicest compliment I ever got was when HAVE EACH CAREGIVER TELL HIS/HER FIRST NAME AND THE NICEST COMPLIMENT HE/SHE EVER RECEIVED.
-Here are your "Thanks" for today.
+My name is and the nicest compliment I ever got was when HAVE EACH MOTHER TELL HER FIRST NAME AND THE NICEST COMPLIMENT SHE EVER RECEIVED.
+Here are your Strokes for today.

-GIVE 20 "THANKS" TO EACH CAREGIVER.
+GIVE 20 STROKES TO EACH MOTHER.

-Giving someone a Thanks is like giving them a compliment.
+Giving someone a Stroke is like giving them a compliment.